 Discounted treatment rates available for ash trees

-A citywide discount will be offered through 2018 to St. Louis Park homeowners to treat privately owned trees.
-To receive the discounted treatment rates, trees must be at least 10 inches in diameter and in good physical condition.
-The citywide bulk discount provides homeowners with an affordable option for managing their ash trees for long-term protection.
+A citywide discount will be offered through 2020 to St. Louis Park homeowners to treat privately owned ash trees.
+The discount provides homeowners with an affordable option for managing their ash trees for long-term protection.

-Learn more about the emerald ash borer and the discounted treatment program on the emerald ash borer page.
+Learn more about the emerald ash borer and the discounted treatment program.

 How to protect your trees from diseases and infestations